 Group life insurance usually remains in force until your employment is terminated.
 Unfortunately, this means if you leave your employer, your family could also lose the financial security that your group life insurance coverage provided.

-In some cases, your group life insurance policy may be converted over to an individual policy – however, the new premiums are typically much higher than what you were previously paying as a member of the group plan.
+In some cases, your group life insurance policy may be converted over to an individual policy.
+However, the new premiums are typically much higher than the group plan’s premiums.

 Final Thoughts on Group Life Insurance

 With this in mind, it is a good idea to have individual life insurance coverage in force regardless of whether or not you have a group plan through your employer.

 Premiums for group life insurance are typically less than comparable individual coverage.
 But the type and amount of benefits your group plan offers matters.

 You don’t want to leave loved ones without adequate funds at a time when they need them the most.